COGMLS/UtilityLibs/Libraries/VersionLib/VersionLib/README.md

 | M.m.p b | ❌️ | ✅️ | 10.2.8 456 | Build number is not detected. |
 | M.m b | ❌️ | ✅️ | 17.5 782 | Build revision is confused with patch |
 | M.m.p b | ❌️ | ✅️ | 17.9.5 125 | Build number is not detected |

+## Project Notes:

+> **UPDATE 2025/11/14:**
+>
+> **NOTE:** Actually I have been managing with my MBA in Software Engineering and the project priority was changed.
+I updated the roadmap with new estimated dates for Version Library release.
+>
+> **UPDATE 2025/06/06:**
+>
+> **WARNING:** on version 0.9.x, the VersionLib is now receiving the preparations to bring the definitive 1.0.0 with several modifications of internal methods and data structs.
+>
+> ***All internal methods created or just declared to C linkage will be moved into another file***
+>
+> The C linkage components will be calling the C++ internal components.
+All files for C programs will use a `*.h` extension file.
+A proper version of `version.hpp` file, for C programs, will be called `version.h` and will not use the namespace `VersionLib` to make easier to other developers to call the C linkage methods.
+All these functions will use the naming with `VersionLib_`
+>
+> The components used to data transaction will be redesigned and the structures with "C" on naming will be moved to only C language files.
+>
+> ***As part of the definitive design for Version Library, all structures will only be used by C linkage, as data transaction, and internal components will focus on classes and C++ code.***

 ## Project components implementations: